equinor/energyvision/how-we-work/using-github.md

 1. Use the imperative mood in the subject line
 1. Wrap the body at 72 characters
 1. Use the body to explain what and why vs. how

+## Gitmoji
+Working with this project should be fun and colorful.
+That's why we'll be using Gitmoji's for our commits.